Menu

 – Privacy Statement

-Birth Registration in South Sudan
+Birth Registration in Equatorial Guinea

 Documents Required

-- Hospital or clinic birth notification
+- Hospital birth notification or medical birth record

-- National ID cards or identity documents of both parents
+- National identity documents of both parents

 - Completed birth registration form

-- Witness statements (for home births or late registrations)
+- Witness statements (for home births)

 - Submit the hospital birth notification

-- Present the parents’ identity documents
+- Present both parents’ national identity documents

 - Complete the birth registration form